El Espinal, Oaxaca

+Geography

+Covering an area of 82.93 km2, El Espinal is part of the Juchitán District in the west of the Istmo de Tehuantepec region.

-El Espinal is a plane zone ideal for agriculture.
-The climate is very warm and somewhat humid.
-This municipality shares boundaries with Asunción Ixtaltepec on the north side, with other municipalities named Comitancillo and San Pedro Comitancillo to the west side, and Juchitán de Zaragoza to the south.
+The area is a plain, ideal for agriculture, with a very warm and somewhat humid climate.
+It shares boundaries with Asunción Ixtaltepec to the north, Comitancillo and San Pedro Comitancillo to the west, and Juchitán de Zaragoza to the south.

 History

-El Espinal was considered a town in 1808, a couple years before Mexican Independence.
+El Espinal was recognized as a town in 1808, just before Mexican Independence.
 This zone did not play an important role during the toughest years of the struggle for the independence of Mexico.
 Non of the important movements towards independence started here.
 Nor any of the important personalities that fought for independence was originally from this municipality.
 El Espinal remained isolated from national events that took place elsewhere.

 Infrastructure

-Regarding education in the Municipality.
-There is only one kindergarten, four grammar schools, two middle schools and only one high school.
-There is also only one computer lab and a small English school.
-There is only one health care center for the municipality, it only provides basic services and first aid.
-Sports are very important in this municipality.
-Young people enjoy themselves at the sports facilities.
-There are two small soccer fields, two basketball courts, and a track for running.
-The most important place is the baseball field.
-Many well known Mexican professionals in baseball come from Oaxacan Municipality el Espinal.
+In terms of education, the municipality has one kindergarten, four grammar schools, two middle schools, and one high school.
+Additionally, there is one computer lab and a small English school.
+Health care is limited, with only one center providing basic services and first aid.

+Sports play an important role in El Espinal, with young people frequently using the local facilities.
+These include two small soccer fields, two basketball courts, and a running track.
+The most prominent facility is the baseball field, as many well-known Mexican baseball professionals come from this municipality.

 In regard to population and according to a local source from 2005, there are about 2,172 houses from which 2,115 are owned by the population.